-Intangible assets with indefinite lives
+Intangible asset with indefinite lives

-During the six months ended June 30, 2015, the Company purchased certain internet domain rights, which were determined to have an indefinite life.
-Identifiable intangibles with indefinite lives are reviewed for impairment whenever events or changes in circumstances indicate that its carrying amount may not be recoverable, or at least annually.
+During the nine months ended September 30, 2015, the Company purchased certain internet domain rights, which were determined to have an indefinite life.
+Identifiable intangibles with indefinite lives are not amortized but are reviewed for impairment whenever events or changes in circumstances indicate that its carrying amount may not be recoverable, or at least annually.